 This insight inspired her to pursue a JD/MBA.

-While at Hastings, Klein got involved in several organizations – including serving as the Senior Development Editor for Hastings Law Journal, the Vice President of the Tech and Law Society, the Vice President of the Hastings Jewish Law Students Association, and Treasurer of Hastings Youth Advocates.
+While at Hastings, Klein got involved in several organizations – including serving as the Senior Development Editor for UC Law SF Journal, the Vice President of the Tech and Law Society, the Vice President of the Hastings Jewish Law Students Association, and Treasurer of Hastings Youth Advocates.
 She also participated in Startup Legal Garage and was a teaching assistant for master’s degree students in Legal Research and Writing.

 But she is most proud of creating four mentorship programs that have assisted over 120 students.
 Klein is also an active mentor.
 She said, “Being involved in many aspects of student life has been a good way to balance the academic aspects of law school.
 But most importantly, I’ve found ways to give back to the community that are personally meaningful, bring me joy, and never feel like work.
 By far the most rewarding part of my law school experience has been mentoring students, helping them discover their own unique paths, and seeing many of them persevere in the face of tremendous adversity.
 I am constantly inspired and humbled by their grit, commitment, and bravery, and I hope they in turn become mentors, as they have so much to offer their peers.”